-Stavola Companies is redeveloping a former chemical plant located along the Passaic River waterfront, 330 Doremus Avenue in the City of Newark, New Jersey, into a multimodal asphalt and concrete processing plant.
-The new facility will have the capability of obtaining raw materials by either rail or barge and will service the NYC construction industry.
+Stavola Companies redeveloped a former chemical plant located along the Passaic River waterfront, 330 Doremus Avenue in the City of Newark, New Jersey, into a multimodal asphalt and concrete processing plant.
+The new facility has the capability of obtaining raw materials by either rail or barge and service the NYC construction industry.

-The project includes configuring the site to accommodate a concrete plant, an asphalt plant, and concrete recycling plant.
-Additionally, a new spud barge will be constructed in the Passaic River to accommodate deliveries of raw materials from barges floated to the processing plant along the river.
-McLaren Engineering Group is performing surveying, site/civil engineering, marine engineering, structural engineering, and geotechnical engineering and construction inspection for this industrial redevelopment project.
+The project included configuring the site to accommodate a concrete plant, an asphalt plant, and concrete recycling plant.
+Additionally, a new spud barge was constructed in the Passaic River to accommodate deliveries of raw materials from barges floated to the processing plant along the river.
+McLaren Engineering Group performed surveying, site/civil engineering, marine engineering, structural engineering, and geotechnical engineering and construction inspection for this industrial redevelopment project.

 Civil Engineering: McLaren provided all site / civil engineering for this project from conceptual design through Construction Documents.
 This work included site layout, grading, stormwater management, and utility connections.
 Our Civil Engineering team obtained all municipal approvals and also worked closely with our Marine Engineering team to obtain all NJDEP regulatory approvals and permits.

 Marine Engineering: An underwater and above water inspection of the structural waterfront elements were conducted to identify the existing structure type and evaluate their condition for repair or replacement.
 Our marine engineers designed new bulkheads, sheet piles for shoreline stabilization and connections for the prefabricated floating barge, and gangways.
 We also secured the required all the necessary NJDEP and US Army Corp of Engineers permits required for the proposed improvements.

 Structural Engineering: McLaren provided structural engineering services for the design of retaining walls and foundation systems for the Asphalt Plant, Asphalt Oil Tank and office buildings.